Hobo Station, Mississippi

 Hobo Station is an unincorporated community in Prentiss County, Mississippi, United States.

 History

 Hobo Station was named for a shanty built at a rural intersection where hitchhikers would wait for passing motorists.
+The community was once home to a grocery store, cotton gin, and grist mill.
+As of 2002, a convenience store sits at the site of the former grocery store.